 As a general rule, all decision-making meetings are open to the Chief Executive.

-All significant decisions of the PCC (or those delegated with authority to make decisions) are recorded in the minutes of a meeting (and held in the PCC’s Office) or on a decision notice.
+All significant decisions are recorded in the minutes of a meeting.
+They are kept in the PCC’s Office or recorded on a decision notice.

 Records will be held in the PCC’s Office and published on the PCC’s website unless deemed to be exempt.
-We have published a list of exemptions, below.
-Any record of the exemption should be recorded.
+There is a list of exemptions, below.
+Any record of an exemption should be recorded.

 Information supporting a decision will be kept with the decision record and made available on request (subject to any exemption).

 Generally, the PCC’s decisions and decision-making process are a matter of public record.

 They are open to scrutiny by the public – and in particular by the Police and Crime Panel.